 1. First Steps with DATS¶

-This document gives an overview of the DATS components from a practical perspective, detailing how DATS may be used to document a specific dataset.
+This document offers an overview of the DATS model from a practical perspective, detailing how DATS may be used to document a specific dataset.

-A DataType covers four aspects of a dataset’s nature: type of information (what the data is about), method (how the data was generated), platform (the instrumentation, software and reagents used to generate the data), and instrument (the specific device used to generate the data).
+The DATS DataType covers four aspects of a variable’s nature: type of information (what the data is about), method (how the data was generated), platform (the instrumentation, software and reagents used to generate the data), and instrument (the specific device used to generate the data).

 As a Dataset property, the “description” is a textual narrative that typically indicates the dataset’s purpose and why it was produced.

 In addition, in the extended DATS it is possible to describe the Study that produced one, or several related datasets, including the purpose, objective, or hypothesis that gave origin to the dataset(s) defined as belonging to a study.

 Related studies may also be grouped to constitute a series.